 Figure 3.
-Gender and marital status of respondents
+Gender and marital status of respondents.

-138 2.3.
-Visit of extension officers, size of farm land and sources of income
+2.3.
+Visit of Extension Officers, Size of Farm Land and Sources of Income

-Majority (68%) of the respondents did not receive information or advice from extension officers while claimed to have had contact with them.
-Similarly, 11%, 43%, 34% and 12% of the respondents normally received social grants from farmers' council, Christian organization, age grade or a cooperative society, respectively (Figure 4).
+The majority (68%) of the respondents did not receive information or advice from extension officers while 32% claimed to have had contact with them.
+Similarly, 11%, 43%, 34% and 12% of the respondents normally receive social grants from a farmers' council, a Christian organization, age grade or a cooperative society, respectively (Figure 4).
 Aremu et al. [35], noted that the knowledge and application of extension education principles helped extension workers to determine farmers' needs, constraints, priorities and opportunities connected to their farming activities.
-They concluded that it also gave them the opportunity 146 to teach farmers the value of improved agricultural practices; recommending suitable crops for different 147 agro-ecological zones and encouraging the adoption of appropriate technologies.
-The low level of 148 farmer-extension contacts in this study could be implicated as a major contributory factor to AYB being an 149 underutilized crop.
+They concluded that it also gave them the opportunity to teach farmers the value of improved agricultural practices; recommending suitable crops for different agro-ecological zones and encouraging the adoption of appropriate technologies.
+The low level of farmer-extension contacts in this study could be implicated as a major contributory factor to AYB being an underutilized crop.